Deutsche Telekom and China Mobile to sign 'connected cars' deal

-BRIEF-Glorious Sun Enterprises says Jeanswest International & Glory Star entered into agreement

-* Jeanswest International and Glory Star entered into design and management agreement
+RLJ Lodging Trust said on Monday it would buy peer FelCor Lodging Trust Inc , making it one of the biggest U.S. lodging real estate investment trusts.

-FRANKFURT Oct 9 Deutsche Telekom and China Mobile will sign a deal on Friday to create a platform for so-called connected cars in China, a Deutsche Telekom spokesman said on Thursday.
+FRANKFURT Deutsche Telekom (DTEGn.DE) and China Mobile (0941.HK) will sign a deal on Friday to create a platform for so-called connected cars in China, a Deutsche Telekom spokesman said on Thursday.

 The two companies will form a joint venture in which the German telecoms group will bring its technology for machine-to-machine (M2M) communications, while China Mobile will provide the network.